svanderburg/dydisnix/README.md

     $ dydisnix-self-adapt -s services.nix -a augment.nix -q qos.nix --snapshot

+Finally, it may also happen that a machine with an existing deployment configuration gets added to a network.
+In order to be able to manage them, their deployment configurations must be reconstructed.
+This can be done by adding the `--reconstruct` parameter:

+    $ dydisnix-self-adapt -s services.nix -a augment.nix -q qos.nix --reconstruct

 License
 =======
 Disnix is free software; you can redistribute it and/or modify it under the terms